Call for Proposals for our 20th Power of Words Conference

 This powerful conference brings together writers, storytellers, performers, musicians, educators, activists, healers, health professionals, community leaders, and more!
 Together we explore how the written, spoken and sung word can foster liberation, celebration, and transformation for individuals and communities.

 Propose a workshop and/or a small performance that focuses on writing, storytelling, spoken word, theater, songwriting and composing as well as bringing in other arts such as visual arts, music, dance and movement.
-(You will be notified if your workshop is accepted by April 30, 2025.)

 This call covers workshops at the main conference.